 I have a headache.

 Rev Francis claims that Nichol’s idea is wrong ‘on at least two dozen counts’.
-If that’s so, it’s unfortunate that he bases his rebuttal on some of some very weak ones out of those twenty-four.
+If that’s so, it’s unfortunate that he bases his rebuttal on some of some very weak flaws amongst those twenty-four.
 He argues that unnamed Catholic pilgrims who saw the image felt that forgery was impossible, which is meaningless.
-More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument for the time.
-More recently, it’s been shown that pollen from all around the world can be found on the shroud, which is consistent with it being a destination for pilgrims from around the world.
-He also argues that the position of the nail wounds in the wrists argues against medaeval forgery which is a fair point, but not really conclusive.
+More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument to be made in the 1970s.
+More recently, it’s been shown that pollen from all around the world can be found on the shroud — which is consistent with it being a destination for pilgrims from around the world.
+He also argues that the position of the nail wounds in the wrists argues against medieval forgery which is a fair point, but not really conclusive.

 There’s a series of still pictures of a team of scientists examining the shroud.
 Nimoy says that their results would bring controversy, but didn’t say what they were.
 He goes on to discuss radiocarbon dating.
 At the time, there had been no carbon dating of the Shroud, because it would require too large a sample of the relic to be destroyed in testing.
-This involves an interview with an elderly Italian countess, for some reason.
-Anyway, the Shroud was later tested and found to be medaeval, for all the difference that made.
+This part involves an interview with an elderly Italian countess, for some reason.
+Anyway, the Shroud was later tested using less destructive techniques and found to be medieval, for all the difference that made.

 Here’s the thing.
 I’m not a religious man, but let’s say for the sake of argument that miracles happen and this shroud is a miracle.
 Science doesn’t really have a way to judge whether a miracle took place.
 It can examine an object or event and find it anomalous, sure, and some people may – rightly or wrongly to believe that this anomaly has divine origins.
 But science can’t test supernatural explanations.
-No scientist can prove that God didn’t put His son’s image on a piece of cloth and then alter the decay of carbon isotopes within the material so that it looks thirteen hundred years younger than it is.
+No scientist can prove that God didn’t put His son’s image on a piece of cloth and then alter the decay of carbon isotopes within the material so that it seems thirteen hundred years younger than it is.
 No scientist can prove that He did.
 Science works within our understanding of the laws of nature, and a miracle implies the suspension of those laws.
 Rev Francis, to his credit, understands this and tries to argue that the shroud might help prove the non-miraculous event of the Crucifixion, rather than the miracle of the Resurrection.

 Wow, now I’ve gone and depressed myself.